glasnt/talks/2017_01_LCA_JavaScript/slides.md

  <div style='margin-bottom:0px; font-size: 80px'><pre style='margin-bottom:0px;margin-top:0px'><code style="font: 'monospace' 150%">$ echo $(( 4 + 2 ))</code></pre></div> <!-- .element: class="fragment" -->
  <div style='margin-bottom:0px; font-size: 80px'><pre style='margin-bottom:0px;margin-top:0px'><code style="font: 'monospace' 150%">6</code></pre></div> <!-- .element: class="fragment" -->

+Note:

-Note: let's do some simple arithmatic in bash
+let's do some simple arithmatic in bash

-I'm just used to a repl that understands integers

-shrug
+what's 4 plus 2?

+error

+well, ok then

+but about we wrap that around with a subshell, that should evaluate it?

+No?

+huh, what about another wrapper

+well, the error has our answer..

+let's just echo it out

+there you go

+.. this one tripped me up for ages. yes, you can do arithmatic in bash, it's just... wordy..

 ---

 # <pre>/usr/local/bin/iex</pre> <!-- .slide: class="center" -->